OlyaKorolko/WhatKindOfDeveloperAreYou.github.io/_posts/2022-06-23-EmergenceWhyIsThereNoEntitiesInCelerity.md

 Entity is the first of three core principles of ECS design pattern.
 Nevertheless, I've decided that there should be no entities in [Emergence](https://github.com/KonstantinTomashevich/Emergence) ECS-like framework Celerity.
-I will tell you how I arrived at this decision in this post.
+I will tell you how I've arrived at this decision in this post.

 ### ECS pattern